 In support of our mission, Childpeace Montessori School strives to keep our education affordable and accessible for families through our tuition assistance fund.
-The School is committed to inclusion and we offer need-based tuition assistance to families who would not otherwise be able to afford a Childpeace education.
+The school is committed to equity and inclusion and we offer need-based tuition assistance to families who would not otherwise be able to afford a Childpeace education.

-FACTS Grant & Aid Assessment conducts the financial analysis for Childpeace, an important step in determining our ability to offer tuition assistance to each applicant.
+FACTS Grant & Aid Assessment conducts the financial analysis for Childpeace, an important step in determining the tuition assistance we can offer to each applicant.
 FACTS charges a fee for processing the application and securely storing all supporting documentation.

-Priority consideration for the upcoming year will be given to families who complete applications in FACTS by February 12.
+Priority consideration for the upcoming year will be given to families who complete applications in FACTS by the priority deadline.
 Later applications will be considered on a rolling basis, including any that are based on a sudden financial hardship.

 The Tuition Assistance Committee makes its decisions through the application of guidelines in order to ensure a fair and consistent process.
 Priority will be given to applications that are complete by the application deadline, repeat applicants, re-enrolling students, and students who are finishing the final year of their program cycle.

-Please note: Parents can be assured that any financial information received from one parent will not be shared with the other.
+Please note: Parents can be assured that any financial information received from one parent will not be shared with the another.

 FACTS Grant & Aid does take into account other children attending tuition-charging schools, including college.
 Childpeace expects that a family with children attending other tuition-charging schools will also apply for financial assistance at those schools; in general, consideration of financial assistance will not be given to students whose parents pay full tuition for siblings at other institutions.

-Childpeace’s tuition assistance program does not provide assistance to subsidize lifestyle choices.
+Childpeace’s tuition assistance program is not intended to subsidize financial lifestyle choices.
 You may be contacted for more detailed information to ensure that the Tuition Assistance Committee has a complete understanding of your family’s financial situation.

 Parents who are Not Employed